tbonne/netTS/README.md

 It is also possible to ask how the network changes through time at the node level (i.e., the ego network) and the dyadic level (i.e., specific relationships).

-For example, here we look at how node level changes in degree trough time.
+For example, here we look at how node level changes in degree through time.
 Here the measureFun should be a function that takes one network and returns a value for each node.

 ``` r
 node.values <- nodeTS(groomEvents, windowsize = days(30), windowshift = days(10), measureFun = degree, directed=TRUE)